-Welcome to East of England Apples and Orchards Project.
-Please click the "More" icon for hints on how to use this website
+Welcome to the East of England Apples and Orchards Project.
+Please click More details for hints on how to use this website.

 Here are some websites of National organisations

-In order to assist conservation, we sell local variety fruit trees for small or large scale plantings.
-Our new 2013 - 14 tree catalogue of the named varieties from all of the seven counties in our region now covers over 240 varieties of apples, pears, plums and cherries.
-Orders can be placed at any time of year but it is best to order early.
-We only stock bare-root trees and these are now being despatched.
+To assist conservation, we sell local variety fruit trees for small or large scale plantings.
+Our 2015-16 tree catalogue of the named varieties from all of the seven counties in our region covers over 240 varieties of apples, pears, plums and cherries.
+More details ...

 If you would like to support our newly planted EAST OF ENGLAND FRUIT COLLECTION, you might like to consider becoming a Sponsor of a tree for one or more years.
 Have a look at the information leaflet describing the scheme by clicking the link.
 SPONSOR A TREE (108 kb PDF file.
 Acrobat Reader is free from Adobe.com).